-When extracting data from WhatsApp you may encounter a problem that not all expected data such as messages, call logs was included in the final report due to these data are end-to-end encrypted by developer/manufacturer.
+When extracting data from WhatsApp you may encounter a problem that not all expected data such as messages, call logs was included in the final report due to these data being end-to-end encrypted by developer/manufacturer.
 Globally, encrypted applications have become a challenge for mobile forensic science.

 WhatsApp's end-to-end encryption ensures only the sender and the receiver can read or listen to what was sent, and nobody in between, not even WhatsApp.
 This is because, with end-to-end encryption, messages are secured with a lock, and only the recipient and sender have the special key needed to unlock and read them.